 (2) It is essential that good, timely, and accurate communication routinely occur between ERCOT, TOs, and QSEs.
 QSE and TO personnel shall report unplanned equipment status changes as outlined in this Section.
 ERCOT System Operators may ask for status updates as required in order to gather information to make decisions on system conditions to determine what type of emergency communication may be appropriate.

 (3) ERCOT may issue communications in the form of Operating Condition Notices (OCNs), Advisories, Watches and Emergency Notices.
-These communications may relate to but are not limited to, weather, transmission, computer failure, or generation information.
+These communications may relate to but are not limited to, weather, transmission, computer failure, or generation or energy storage information.
 ERCOT shall specify the severity of the situation, the area affected, the areas potentially affected, and the anticipated duration of the Emergency Condition.
 These communications will be issued by ERCOT to inform all TOs and QSEs of the current operating situation.
 TOs will notify their represented Transmission Service Providers (TSPs) and Load Serving Entities (LSEs).
 QSEs will in turn notify the appropriate Resources, Retail Electric Providers (REPs) and LSEs.
 QSEs and TOs shall establish and maintain internal procedures for contingency preparedness or to expedite the resolution of the conditions communicated by ERCOT that threaten system reliability.

 (4) Before deciding which communication to issue, ERCOT must consider the possible severity of the operating situation before an Emergency Condition occurs.
 If practicable, the market shall be allowed to attempt to mitigate or eliminate any possible Emergency Condition.
 ERCOT has the responsibility to issue the appropriate communications to facilitate a solution by Market Participants.